1. What is welding?

-- Grants: Government-funded grants, such as the Pell Grant, are federal monies available to help pay for school.
-Grants come at no cost and offer partially paid or full free-ride training.
+- Grants: Government-funded grants, such as the Pell Grant, are federal aid available to help pay for school.
+Grants come at no cost and offer partially paid or fully paid-for training.
 No money owed means no interest fees, eliminating the headache of needing to worry about repayment.

-- Private loans: It’s no secret that student loans help to cover the costs of training, however, they must be repaid over a period of time, often with interest.
+- Loans: It’s no secret that student loans help to cover the costs of training; however, they must be repaid over a period of time, often with interest.
 The loans do not reduce the cost of schooling overall, but they provide immediate financial aid, so you don't need to pay out of pocket all at once.

-- Merit scholarships: These scholarships are awarded based on certain criteria set by the school and apply to all welding schools in the U.S.
+- Merit scholarships: These scholarships are awarded based on certain criteria set by the institution granting the scholarship and apply to many welding schools in the U.S.